cs50nestm/programs/linearsearch/README.md

 ## Your Turn

-Practice writing a **linear search** algorithm by completing the function in `linear.c`.
+You will practice writing a **linear search** algorithm by completing the function in `linear.c`.
 The purpose of the program is to determine if a number that is input matches any of the numbers on a particular bingo card.

+To start, copy and paste `wget https://raw.githubusercontent.com/cs50nestm/cs50labs/2022/linearsearch/linear.c` into your terminal to download this lab’s distribution code.

 The function prototype is already defined as: